-7. Conducting oneself in an uncivil or unsafe manner at any school activity may result barring the student from attending any school activity and may require the student not to be on school property before, during, or after activities.
+7. Conducting oneself in an uncivil or unsafe manner at any school activity may result in barring the student from attending any school activity and may require the student to not be on school property before, during, or after activities.